 Twitter is an active platform for us.
-We average between 60 and 70 tweets per month with each earning an average of 25,000 impressions.
-Our follower count stands at 382 and is growing steadily as we engage and build relationships with followers and Members.
-An interesting statistic we're watching?
-Visits to our profile were up just under 172% in the final quarter of 2021.
+We average between 50 and 60 tweets per month with each earning an average of 22,000 impressions.
+Our follower count stands at 434 and is growing steadily as we engage and build relationships with followers and Members.